-Wentworth Police does not have any MOUs with any local agencies to investigate alleged criminal behavior yet relies on coordinated efforts between local law enforcement agencies for any criminal or inappropriate activity engaged in by Wentworth students at off-campus locations is monitored, shared, and documented.
-This information may also be provided to the Dean of Students for any disciplinary action or follow-up that may be appropriate in accordance with the Student Code of Conduct Handbook.
+The Wentworth Police Department also relies on coordinated efforts between local law enforcement agencies for any criminal or inappropriate activity engaged in by Wentworth students at off-campus locations is monitored, shared, and documented.
+This information may also be provided to the Dean of Students for any disciplinary action or follow-up that may be appropriate in accordance with the Student Code of Conduct.

 By mutual agreement with state and federal agencies, the Wentworth Police Department maintains an NLETS terminal (National Law Enforcement Telecommunications Network).
 Through this system, police personnel can access the National Crime Information Computer (NCIC) database.
-This database is used to access criminal history data, nationwide police records and driver/vehicle identification information, as well as other local, state, and federal law enforcement information.
+This database is used to access criminal history data, nationwide police records and driver/vehicle identification information, and other local, state, and federal law enforcement information.

 The Wentworth Police Department is one of many Boston-area police agencies that partner with the Boston Regional Intelligence Center (BRIC).
-The BRIC, which is staffed and hosted by Boston Police personnel, is at the forefront of intelligence collection and analysis.
-Information gathered by the BRIC pinpoints specific areas of crime, follows developing crime trends, and gang violence, as well as helping to identify major "players" and ex-offenders returning to our neighborhoods.
+The BRIC, staffed and hosted by Boston Police personnel, is at the forefront of intelligence collection and analysis.
+Information gathered by the BRIC pinpoints specific crime areas following developing crime trends and gang violence and helps identify major "players" and ex-offenders returning to our neighborhoods.

 Funded by the U.S. Department of Homeland Security, the BRIC also supplies intelligence vital to the Department's counterterrorism plans.
-The BRIC disseminates information in daily bulletins and provides important advisories as critical incidents are unfolding.
+It disseminates information in daily bulletins and provides important advisories as critical incidents unfold.

-Wentworth is one of eighteen colleges, hospitals, and research institutions that make up the Longwood Medical and Academic Area (LMA).
-This partnership works together on numerous topics and projects that are of concern to all or most because of the potential impact that individual projects may have on other member institutions.
-There are a series of standing committees that meet regularly on subjects as diverse as building construction, emergency management, disaster planning, hazardous material storage, traffic planning etc. There are two groups that have a direct impact on public safety: The Committee on Emergency Preparedness and The Committee on Security.
+Wentworth is one of eighteen colleges, hospitals, and research institutions that comprise the Longwood Medical and Academic Area (LMA).
+This partnership works together on numerous topics and projects that concern all or most because of the potential impact that individual projects may have on other member institutions.
+A series of standing committees meet regularly on subjects as diverse as building construction, emergency management, disaster planning, hazardous material storage, traffic planning, etc. Two groups directly impact public safety: The Committee on Emergency Preparedness and The Committee on Security.
 The Chief of the Wentworth Police Department is a member of both committees and regularly attends the monthly meetings.
-These committees share information on recent criminal activity, discuss best practices in security and crime prevention, and develop training that will benefit all member agencies.
+These committees share information on recent criminal activity, discuss best security and crime prevention practices, and develop training that will benefit all member agencies.

-The Colleges of the Fenway also share the services of one Emergency Preparedness coordinator who works as a group leader on public safety readiness projects that are designed to improve public safety on all five campuses.
-In addition, the coordinator works individually with the Emergency Preparedness committees on each campus with projects based on needs and desires that are unique to their campus and community.
+The Colleges of the Fenway also share the services of one Emergency Preparedness coordinator, who works as a group leader on public safety readiness projects designed to improve public safety on all five campuses.
+In addition, the coordinator works individually with the Emergency Preparedness committees on each campus on projects based on the needs and desires unique to their campus and community.

-The Boston Fire Department maintains a station, housing Engine 37 and Ladder 26, at 560 Huntington Avenue.
+The Boston Fire Department maintains a station at 560 Huntington Avenue, housing Engine 37 and Ladder 26.
 The station is manned and operational 24 hours a day.
-This building is literally embedded into the Wentworth Campus and the firefighters provide rapid response to any public safety requests from the University.
+This building is literally embedded into the Wentworth Campus, and the firefighters provide rapid response to any public safety requests from the University.